pangpang20/docs.getdbt.com/website/docs/reference/resource-configs/tags.md

 </File>

-Run resources with multiple tags with the following commands:
+Run resources with multiple tags using the following commands:

 ```shell
 # Run all resources tagged "order_metrics" and "hourly"